SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2005.md

 - Some of the steps in this procedure are derived from the documentation for installing SAP Commerce Cloud using recipes.
 For more information, see [Installing SAP Commerce Using Installer Recipes](https://help.sap.com/viewer/a74589c3a81a4a95bf51d87258c0ab15/latest/en-US/8c46c266866910149666a0fe4caeee4e.html) in the SAP Help Portal.
 - The default cx recipe is used to create the recipe for Spartacus.
 Among other extensions, the cx recipe uses the Order Management Services feature (OMS).
 If you make an order, OMS doesn't ship the order, so orders remain in processing.
 To ship the order, a Warehouse Agent must confirm order shipment.
 For more information, see the [OMS documentation](https://help.sap.com/viewer/9442091906534fbf837f9f3155ea7b4f/latest/en-US/8b48bef286691014a289a06b5d3b9cfe.html).

-### Spartacus Sample Data AddOn ###
+### Spartacus Sample Data Extension ###

-- The Spartacus Sample Data AddOn contains both sample data modifications used by Spartacus.
-The addon makes a copy of the Electronics and Apparel sample stores, if present (and Powertools in a future release).
-If you are trying out Spartacus for the first time and intend to use the default sample data, using the Spartacus Sample Data Addon is strongly recommended.
+- The Spartacus Sample Data extension contains both sample data modifications used by Spartacus.
+The extension makes a copy of the Electronics and Apparel sample stores, if present (and Powertools in a future release).
+If you are trying out Spartacus for the first time and intend to use the default sample data, using the Spartacus Sample Data extension is strongly recommended.
 However, you can use you own sample data or recipe as long as it includes extensions that support OCC APIs like `commercewebservices`.
-- The Spartacus Sample Data AddOn copies data from other storefronts, so at minimum, `electronicsstore` extension is required.
+- The Spartacus Sample Data extension copies data from other storefronts, so at minimum, `electronicsstore` extension is required.
 You can also use `apparelstore`, and when supported in the future, `powertoolstore`.
 Note that the time to initialize is longer because SAP Commerce Cloud builds the standard stores first, then the stores for Spartacus.
 If you do not need all these sample stores, you can comment them out in your recipe's `build.gradle` file.
-- Previous versions of the Spartacus Sample Data Addon are available.
-For example, to download the Spartacus Sample Data AddOn for the `2.0.0-next.3` release, you can access the **Assets** section of the `@spartacus/storefront@2.0.0-next.3` library [here](https://github.com/SAP/spartacus/releases/tag/storefront-2.0.0-next.3).
+- Previous versions of the Spartacus Sample Data extension are available.
+For example, to download the Spartacus Sample Data extension for the `2.0.0-next.3` release, you can access the **Assets** section of the `@spartacus/storefront@2.0.0-next.3` library [here](https://github.com/SAP/spartacus/releases/tag/storefront-2.0.0-next.3).
-- For more information about the changes that are implemented with the Spartacus Sample Data AddOn, see [Spartacus Sample Data Addon]({{ site.baseurl }}{% link _pages/install/spartacussampledataaddon.md %}).
+- For more information about the changes that are implemented with the Spartacus Sample Data extension, see [Spartacus Sample Data Extension]({{ site.baseurl }}{% link _pages/install/spartacussampledata-extension.md %}).

 ### Sample configuration properties ###

 The sample custom properties file is meant for development and evaluation purposes only.
 Please be careful to at least review the following properties:

 - The admin password (`initialpassword.admin`) (default is `nimda`).
 - CORS settings as described further in this document, and in the Spartacus documentation.

 The following table summarizes the settings included in this file: